maZang/PokeSnowdown/Documentation/CSCI-2963-01/How to Add an NPC.md

 Click on any Pokémon that interests you.
 For this example I will be using Zebstrika.

 Check the info.mli file for a list of current items.
+Please note that currently there are no items in game to trigger the primal evolution of Kyogre or Groudon.

 As of writing this guide (4/18/16), the current items are